bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    * Much simpler to use than OClif, far less overhead
    * Philosophically very like Caproal.js, so immediately felt familiar

 In the abstract, Oclif is the better option, but for a small tool like Linkifier, it's just overkill.
 Being so feature-rich it inevitably has dependencies, and not just a few!
-Add to that the fact that I'd need to teach myself TypeScript to use it, and it wasn't a good fit for me.
+Add to that the fact that I'd need to teach myself TypeScript to use it, and it just wasn't a good fit for me.

 Commander.js on the other hand felt immediately familiar because it really is the spiritual successor to Caporal.js, but modernised.
-Being so much less ambitious, it also has no dependencies, so using it would create less long-term maintenance work to keep the app secure.
+Being so much less ambitious, it has no dependencies, so using it would create less long-term maintenance work to keep the app secure.
 Given my experience, and the scale of this project, it was clearly the best fit.

 Being a little simpler than Oclif, Commander.js doesn't include optional extra features like support for coloured terminal output.
 It's not in any way incompatible with coloured output, it just doesn't provide that functionality.

-Terminal text colouring works using cryptic Bash escape sequences.
+Terminal text colouring is implemented with cryptic-looking Bash escape sequences, so they can be hand-coded.
 I absolutely could teach myself how they work and manually implement the colours, but again, that seemed like a terrible waste of my time!

-In the past I used the very popular module [Chalk](https://www.npmjs.com/package/chalk), but again, I wasn't sure it was still the best option for this project, so I had another conversation with Lumo.
-There's nothing wrong with Chalk, but it's more powerful than I need, and after evalating the options suggested by Lumo I chose a lighter-weight option, [Kleur](https://www.npmjs.com/package/kleur).
+In the past I used the very popular module [Chalk](https://www.npmjs.com/package/chalk), but again, I wasn't sure it was still the best option for this project.
+So, I had another conversation with Lumo.
+There's nothing wrong with Chalk, but it's more powerful than I need, and after evalating the options suggested by Lumo, I chose a lighter-weight option, [Kleur](https://www.npmjs.com/package/kleur).

 Kleur is the fasted and most light-weight of the current terminal formatting modules, it has no dependencies, and the syntax is simple, making it quick and easy to learn.
-Given it has tens of millions of weekly downloads, it definitely has strong community support.
+Given it has tens of millions of weekly downloads, it also clearly has strong community support.

 Finally, I needed to interact with the clipboard.
 I'd researched this before for other projects, so I knew [Clipboardy](https://www.npmjs.com/package/clipboardy) was probably the right approach.

 A quick check verified that it is indeed still a good option.
-It's actively maintained, has a nice simple API, is downloaded millions of times a week, and it only has six dependencies.
+It's actively maintained, has a nice simple API, is downloaded millions of times a week, and has only has six dependencies.

-To summarise, adding a CLI added three new dependencies to my project:
+To summarise, the CLI added three new dependencies to my project:

 1. [Commands.js](https://www.npmjs.com/package/commander) for implementing the CLI functionality.
 2. [Kleur](https://www.npmjs.com/package/kleur) for adding formatted terminal output.
 3. [Clipboardy](https://www.npmjs.com/package/clipboardy) for interacting with the clipboard.

-### Handing Custom Configurations
+### Handling Custom Configurations

 One of the most important features I wanted from my CLI app was support for configuration files.
 These files needed to allow for two distinct types of configuration: